zachleat/zachleat.com/_posts/2023-02-24-site-generator-review.md

 * Remix ✅
 * SvelteKit ✅

+_February 28, 2023 this note was updated with more accurate information on Nuxt with help from Nuxt maintainers._

-Notably and delightfully, Nuxt v2 prompts you to ask if you want to participate in Telemetry when you first run the development server.
-Though it is still technically opt-out, this seems like a great middle ground.
-Unfortunately I didn’t see this prompt when creating a Nuxt v3 project.
+Notably and delightfully, Nuxt prompts to ask if you want to participate in Telemetry when you first run the development server.
+This is a global preference and you will only be prompted once; it applies to all Nuxt projects on your machine (stored in a `~/.nuxtrc` file).

+This prompt is still technically opt-out when using the development server.
+The default answer to the prompt is Yes, to participate in telemetry.
+But the prompt _does not execute_ on deployment servers and CI pipelines, so it’s actually _opt-in_ in those contexts.
+To me this seems like a well-executed middle ground.

 ## Feedback